prantlf/vscode-oscript/README.md

 Identifier renaming works currently only for the locally declared variables and functions.

+### Run Script

+You can run a script (ending with `.e` or `.lxe`) and watch the progress on the console.
+For example:

+    Echo("Hello, world!")

+Will print "Hello, world!" to the console output.

+This feature is in the development and depended on the state of [oscript-interpreter].

 ## Settings

 This extension contributes the following settings.
 Names of the properties in table are shortened not to occupy so much space.
 They have to be prefixed by "oscript." to get the full name: